 There is currently a lack of scientific evidence for the anti-aging effects of creams, lotions or other beauty products containing collagen.
 However, preliminary research suggests that applying DHEA to the skin may help promote the production of collagen and help reduce signs of aging.
 Since this finding has yet to be tested in large clinical trials, it's important to consult a dermatologist prior to using DHEA-based skin-care products.

-Due to a lack of supporting research, collagen supplements cannot currently be recommended for skin care.
 If you're considering the use of collagen supplements for anti-aging purposes or in treatment of a chronic condition, talk to your doctor before starting your supplement regimen.